Andrew McAuley: Attempts to cross the Tasman Sea

-In December 2006, McAuley's first attempt to cross the Tasman Sea in a standard one-man kayak was aborted after one night due to trouble keeping warm inside the cockpit.
+In December 2006, McAuley's first attempt to cross the Tasman Sea in a modified one-man kayak was aborted after one night due to trouble keeping warm inside the cockpit.

 McAuley's second attempt began on 11 January 2007 and ended on 12 February, when the search for his missing body was called off following the recovery of his partly flooded kayak on 10 February about 30 nmi short of his destination, Milford Sound.

 The sleeping arrangements at sea involved deploying a drift anchor, squeezing his body down into the kayak, and sealing the hatch with a bulbous fibreglass capsule (dubbed "Casper") fitted with an air-only ventilator, which, with its self-righting capabilities, made possible riding out the most severe storm conditions that are inevitable in that part of the ocean.

 When the capsule was pivoted to its stowing position behind the cockpit, though, it made a kayak roll impossible due to being filled with water, like a bucket.
 Therefore, whenever he capsized, he had to swim out of the kayak, push it upright, and perform full self-rescue.

 When his kayak was recovered, only this capsule was missing.
-It was presumed to have been torn off by a freak wave.
+It was presumed to have been torn off by a rogue wave.
 One of its pivot arms had already been damaged.

 Veteran sailor Jonathan Borgais, who was directing the expedition by providing weather predictions, said, "From the beginning, my biggest concern was the approach to New Zealand.
 And this part of New Zealand is notoriously dangerous.
 On a good day, you can get rogue waves: a two- or three-metre set that can come out of nowhere.
 Not big, but powerful.
 That's very dangerous.
 I have no doubt that a wave got him."